OpeCoded/chatly-app-backend/README.md

-Run your request to create a new user in the auth.http file Check your mongodb compass, you will see you db has been created with the name you specified in your .env file for DB_URL You will have to collections Auth and User, the Auth is contains auth credentials, while the user contains the user bio data but the authId is referencec in the User collection
+Run your request to create a new user in the auth.http file Check your mongodb compass, you will see you db has been created with the name you specified in your .env file for DB_URL You will have to collections Auth and User, the Auth is contains auth credentials, while the user contains the user bio data but the authId is referenced in the User collection

 # USER LOGIN CONTROLLER